guido57/IReye/README.md

-6. Clickink on Call (the green button) the image of your camera should appear on the "remote" rectangle
+6. Clicking on Call (the green button) the image of your camera should appear on the "remote" rectangle

 ### Add SSL autosigned certificate for uv4l https web server
 For Google Chrome and other recent browsers versions is mandatory to use https insead of http.